By Okong’o Oduya

 Addressing the public during the flagging off ceremony on Friday, Deputy Governor, Kizito Wangalwa and Busia Branch Manager Oscar Masinde , and other officials confirmed that all beneficiaries awarding ceremony across the country will be presided over by President Uhuru Kenyatta in Nairobi.

-He further advised parents to mentor their children to enable them be persons of integrity in future.
+He further advised their children to enable them to be persons of integrity in future.
 He also revealed that 439 Early Childhood Development teachers will be employed starting this month to give the children a strong foundation in their education.

 Azida Ali, County Executive Committee Member for Education and Vocational Training, Busia county said the County Government has allocated 110 Million Kenya shillings towards education bursary for needy students across the county to enable them further their studies.